Hearing Voices: Collectividuals and Agency in Language Classrooms

 - Social learning communities.

-Jo Mynard is an associate professor and director of the Self-Access Learning Center at Kanda University of International Studies (KUIS) in Chiba, Japan.
+Jo Mynard is a professor and director of the Self-Access Learning Center at Kanda University of International Studies (KUIS) in Chiba, Japan.
 She holds an EdD in TEFL from the University of Exeter, UK and an M.Phil in Applied Linguistics from Trinity College, University of Dublin, Ireland.
 She is the founding editor of Studies in Self-Access Learning Journal and has also co-edited four books related to learner autonomy and advising.
 She co-authored Reflective Dialogue: Advising in Language Learning with Satoko Kato (published in 2015 by Routledge, NY).
 She is particularly interested in research related to advising, self-directed learning, learning beyond the classroom / self-access learning, and the affective dimensions of language learning.
 In 2017, she was appointed Director of the Research Institute of Learner Autonomy Education (RILAE) and is interested in bringing together educators and researchers in order to enrich our understanding of the field, and facilitate the development of a research and professional development agenda.